Greek version of the web-siteEnglish version of the web-site

 Power training:

-a.
 Isometric training:

 - The upward outward force